Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 If you enable `Editor Settings > Editors > Panning > Simple Panning`, you can activate panning directly with ``Space`` only, without requiring dragging.

-The viewport has buttons on the top-left.
+The viewport's displayed content can be adjusted conveniently with the **Commands** tool in the tool bar.
+@Image(source: "2d_viewport_commands.png")
-**Center View** centers the selected node(s) in the screen.
+**Center Selection** centers the selected node(s) in the screen.
 Useful if you have a large scene with many nodes, and want to see the node selected in the scene tree.
-Next to it are the zoom controls. **-** zooms out, **+** zooms in, and clicking on the number with percentage defaults to 100%.
+To the right of the **Commands** tool is the **Zoom Level** controls.
+Tap the percentage to zoom from preset options.
-Alternatively, you can use middle-mouse scrolling to zoom in (scroll up) and out (scroll down).
+Alternatively, you can use pinch to zoom or middle-mouse scrolling to zoom.
+**Zoom to Fit Content** is exposed when the **Zoom Level** menu is open.
+This fits all nodes of the scene together within the viewport.

 The black bars at the viewport's left and top edges are the **rulers**.
 You can use them to orient yourself in the viewport.